mdelarosa22/SeleniumWebsite/README.md

 - This demo includes different posible scenarios that can be applied to SauceDemo LoginPage.

 - If you want to execute Home.feature test case please comment **@Navigation** tag in SauceDemo.feature and uncomment that line in Home.feature file.

+- After run the project the results you can access to the report from Debug Console in terminal, a link shall be created an this could be opened in a browser.